aevilla160/hpc_docs/docs/accessMerced.md

 __Do not write files directly to `/tmp` on the head node__, as this may fill up disk space on the head node and cause trouble for everyone.
 Instead, use your own scratch directory for temporary files.
 Some codes may use `/tmp` by default and need to have the appropriate scratch directory configured.

+## Borgstore (BeeGFS)
+Borgstore is only available on nodes with Infiniband, all of the partitions contain a mixture of nodes of InfiniBand and non-InfiniBand nodes.
+If users want to submit jobs while at the Borgstore folder, the slurm option of `#SBATCH --constraint=ib` should be added to the job script.
+Example job script can be found [here](running_jobs.md).